 - Place a drop of room temperature or cooler honey on your finger, If the ‘honey’ spreads then it is fake honey.
 If it holds its composition and remains a drop, then it is raw true honey.

 - Finally, dip an unlit matchstick into your honey.
-Remove it, and strike it to see if it will light.
+Remove it and strike it to see if it will light.
 A matchstick dipped in raw honey will light with the flame burning off the honey.
 A matchstick dipped in fake honey will not successfully strike.
 This is because there is too much moisture in the ‘honey’.

-Quality Australian Raw Honey
+Quality Australian raw honey

-The products available from this Simply Honey online honey store are sourced from AB’s Honey who are renowned beekeepers and packers of exclusively Australian, exceptional quality raw, real and natural Australian honey.
+The products available for sale Simply Honey online honey store are sourced from AB’s Honey, renowned beekeepers and packers of exclusively Australian, exceptional quality raw, real and natural Australian honey.